tauri-apps/tauri-docs/src/content/docs/blog/tauri-2-0-0-beta.md

 ## Mobile

-Developing an application for Web, desktop and mobile has never been easier.
+Developing an application for desktop and mobile has never been easier.
 Tauri v2 is a huge statement on cross platform development now that we support Android and iOS.
 You can bring your existing desktop implementation and seamlessly port it to mobile, with access to native APIs and the great developer experience of the Tauri CLI.

 ## Permissions